 First Presbyterian supports the Backpack Buddies program at Annapolis Elementary.
 This program started in November 2011 at the request of Sue Myers, the principal of AES at the time.
 This is our ninth year!
 FPC and St. Anne’s Episcopal Church are the core supporters, which could not continue without church members’ generous support each year.
 The program costs about $11,000 per year.
 FPC currently raises about $3,000 (raised outside of the budget) and we have several volunteers each week.
 For 2019, 40 backpacks (53 children) are filled by volunteers each Thursday during the school year for children to take home on Fridays with meals for the weekend.
 They are given fresh fruit, juices, muffins, breakfast bars, tuna, macaroni and cheese and items that are simple and easy for them to prepare themselves.
 We are always looking for donations and volunteers.
-Please contact Kim Chance at email@example.com if you have any questions or would like to help.
+Contact Kim Chance (firstname.lastname@example.org) to get involved.

 The Center, a mission project of Baltimore Presbytery, hosts groups for week long and weekend urban mission projects.